hugopl/gi-crystal/README.md

 Trying to cast a GObject that was already collected by Crystal GC will result in a `GICrystal::ObjectCollectedError` exception.

-Different from wrappers, crystal objects that inherit `GObject` returns the same object reference on casts, i.e. no memory allocation is done.
+Crystal objects that inherit `GObject` returns the same object reference on casts, i.e. no memory allocation is done.
 For more examples see the [inheritance tests](spec/inheritance_spec.cr).

 ## Declaring GObject signals

 - TBD

 ## Declaring GObject properties

+- TBD

+### Virtual Methods

 - TBD